 The arrival of N1a1-M46 (previously called N1c1) lineages into Northern Europe has been dated after 5000 BC[Ilumae et al. 2016], coinciding with the TMRCA of N1a1a1a-L708.
 However, the more recent formation (ca. 3800 BC) and TMRCA (ca. 2300 BC) of common European lineage N1a1a1a1a-L392 point to a late and stepped spread of these hunter-gatherer groups into the Forest Zone, that cannot be associated with the expansion of Pit-Comb Ware cultures.

-Cultural assimilation remains the best explanation at the moment for the shared Uralic languages of modern R1a1a1-M417 and N1a1-M46 communities.
+Cultural assimilation remains therefore the best explanation for the shared Uralic languages of modern communities with a majority of R1a1a1-M417 and N1a1-M46 lineages.
 Eastern groups with N1a1a1a1a-L392 lineages may have brought with them the Altaic traits found in Uralic languages[Kortlandt 2010].

 Modern Estonians have R1a-M417 lineages in more than a third of their population[Laitinen et al. 2002], similar to the proportion of haplogroup N1a1-M46[Rosser et al. 2000].
 However, Finns show almost two thirds of haplogroup N1a1-M46 in the modern population, and only about 10% of R1a-M417.